mlhusain/SQL_NotesProjects/my_postgres_note.md

 ## DBeaver - Uses
-1. Opening a new script - from toolbar
+1. Opening a new script - from toolbar (blank page sign)
 2. File opening - from file menu (not from laptop location)
 3. Database connection after installing DBeaver - from toolbar (plug sign)
 4. Database and schema connection of a new script and an opening file - from toolbar - a dropdown ( database and page sign) --- Otherwise it will show no active connection